snuhcs-course/swpp-2025-project-team-14/README.md

 # SWPP Team 14 - Iteraion 1 Working Demo

 This repository contains the working demo of iteraion 1.
 The demo demonstrates the backend API implementation of user authentication and session management using **JWT tokens**, tested in a local Docker-based environment.
+AWS EC2 connection and deployment successfully completed.
+The backend API is now accessible through the EC2 public endpoint.

 ---

-## 🚀 How to Run the Demo
+## 🚀 How to Run the Demo in Local

 ### 1. Prerequisites
 Make sure the following tools are installed on your system: